ssanj/describe/FEATURES.md

 Features:

-1. Add a ClassSignature class for printing out classes
+1. Add a ClassSignature class for printing out classes [x]

+2. Add a ModuleSignature class for printing out modules [x]

-2. Have a default profile to reduce verbosity of dsl:
+3. Have a default profile to reduce verbosity of dsl:

     methods[T].defaults -> should be the same as: methods[T].methodSignature.sortAlpha.num.print

-3. Add methodName Transform implicit.
+4. Add methodName Transform implicit.
 (MethodNameOps)

-4. Add the ability to list members of a module.
+5. Add the ability to list members of a module. [x]

-5. Add the ability to list members of a class.
+6. Add the ability to list members of a class. [x]

+7. Rename <init> -> The name of the class.

+8. Add deprecated modifier to classes, modules and methods. [x]

+9. Add .summary format to display a summary of a type:
+    1. methods
+    2. classes
+    3. modules

+    Similar to .info but more usable.

+10. Return implicit instances available.

+11. List methods of type such as Option should take into account any implicit conversions in its companion object and scala.Predef.

+12. Add a 'rType' and 'symbol' variables to each type and symbol respectively.

+13. Add a ValSignature class for printing out Vals.

+14. Add a VarSignature class for printing out Vars.

+15. All type-like classes should have all type-related functionality. (methods, classes, superclasses, subclasses)